Broken Pot and Doily Air Plant Holder

 Pop the air plant on the little terra cotta swing, hang and enjoy.

-My air plant with its curly leaves has no problem resting on the terra cotta swing.
+My Tillandsia caput-medusae with her curly leaves has no problem resting on the terra cotta swing.

 If you find yours keeps falling off, you can secure it with some wire.
 Don’t use hot glue since you need to be able to take the air plant off for her weekly water dip.

 So what do you think?
-Would you repurpose a crochet doily and a broken terra cotta pot to make an air plant holder?
+Would you repurpose a crochet doily and a broken terra cotta pot to make a dreamcatcher and air plant holder?

-If you like the idea of making a doily air plant holder, don’t forget to pin it for later.
+If you like the idea of making using a doily to make a dreamcatcher, don’t forget to pin it for later.

 Sharing is caring 😀